 Part of dealing with pet hair removal is proper floor cleaning.
 We’ve touched on some of the pros and cons of different types of cleaning, but there are a few different types of floor mops you need for your household.
 A dry dust mop is great for hard floors, but what do you do about carpet?

-I personally don’t recommend having carpet in homes with pets, especially if you have allergies, but don’t despair.
-If you aren’t willing to part with your carpet, there are ways to get up as much cat and dog hair from your carpets as possible.
+We personally don’t recommend having carpet in homes with pets, especially if you have allergies, but don’t despair.
+If you aren’t willing to part with your carpet, there are ways to get up as much pet hair from your carpets as possible.

-While I currently only have hard floors and area rugs, I wanted to find out what options were out there for people with carpets.
-I searched for dog hair brooms, and it turns out, they actually exist!
+If you search for dog hair brooms, it turns out that they actually exist!
 You can find pet hair brooms that are specially designed for carpets.
 They are great for low pile carpets, and a good option for cleaning up pet hair in between vacuuming and rug cleaning.
-They typically have rubber bristles that help trap the hair and removes it from the carpet.
-Everything I’ve read says that may people found this helpful for cleaning pet hair out of their carpets.
+They typically have rubber bristles that help trap the hair and remove it from the carpet.
+Many people found this helpful for cleaning pet hair out of their carpets.

-You have a lot of options to easily remove cat and dog hair on hardwood and other hard floors such as laminate and tile.
-I find it’s best to use dry mops every day.
-You want to make sure to sweep or vacuum, and use a dust mop before using wet mops for dog hair especially, but it can be a hassle for cat hair too.
+You have a lot of options to easily remove dog hair on hardwood and other hard floors such as laminate and tile.
+We find it’s best to use dry mops every day.
+You want to make sure to sweep or vacuum, and use a dust mop before using wet mops for dog hair especially, but it can be a hassle for other pet hair too.
 You won’t be able to effectively clean up pet hair with just a wet mop.
 Any remaining hair on the floor tends to clump up and you’ll just move it around.

 For high traffic areas, or if you have pets and kids, you can use a damp mop without any cleaners daily after using a dry mop.
 This method can be safely done on both hardwood and other hard floor surfaces as long as you aren’t allowing water to pool on hardwood floors.